AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Settings

 It is possible to adjust the appearance and other settings of the chart in the Live Edit mode.
-The way how the settings are accessed, depends on the editing type:
+The way how the settings are accessed, depends on the editing type.

 **1. Editing Data Structure**